Sheraden Park Master Plan

 - Designate this site as a signature community park.

-- Work with the Alcosan team pursuing acquisition of the Duquesne Light Property to determine if further expansion or river access is feasible.
+- Work with the Allegheny County Sanitary Authority pursuing the acquisition of the Duquesne Light Property to determine if further expansion or river access is feasible.

 - Develop a new master plan that provides a vision for the expanded site (Sheraden Park, McGonigle Park, public parcels) and that uses the community park design guidelines as a starting point.

-- In the master plan, address the relationship of the scattered facilities, and evaluate elimination of defunct or remote facilities.
+- In the Master Plan, address the relationship of the scattered facilities and evaluate the elimination of defunct or remote facilities.

 - Consider the addition of a dog park.